 Some people were married because there was a child involved.
 Maybe you wanted your child to have a father in the home.
 Even if that was your only reason, many of the characteristics it takes to be a good father are similar to those needed to become a good husband.
 But now that you have him, regardless of why you have him, you can learn to love and honor him.

 When my husband asks me, “Would you marry me again?” the answer is an emphatic “Yes!”
-I really would.
 I love the man.
 I have learned to look beyond his faults the way God looks beyond mine.
-I have learned to look past all the little things —like picking up clothes (even though he picks up after me).
+Also, I’ve learned to look past all the little things —like picking up clothes (even though he picks up after me).
 It is those little things that become annoying when they occur on a regular basis and make you think, “Will I ever get through this?”

 Instead, I ask God to help me see all that my husband will become.
 I plan to hang in here until the end, and he knows that.
 I believe in marriage until death do us part.
 The key is not to kill each other in the process.

-The above article comes from the book, Can Two Walk Together?
+This article comes from the book, Can Two Walk Together?
 Encouragement for Spiritually Unbalanced Marriages written by Sabrina D. Black, published by Lift Every Voice.
 This is a wonderful tool to provide those in unequally yoked relationships with hope and help in dealing with disappointment, hurts, and heartaches.
 Sabrina Black brings her counseling expertise to bear on this difficult subject, assisting couples with creating and maintaining a vibrant, growing relationship despite their differences.
-She also has a web site at www.sabrinablack.com.
+She also has a web site at Sabrinablack.com.

 To help you further with this issue, please click onto the web site links provided below to read: